dan-weaver/alext/src/pages/issues/immigration.md

 its job, since immigrants will feel comfortable reporting crimes and working as partners with law enforcement.

 We've seen far too many attempts to use fear to drive the immigration debate.
-In a changing economy and a changing world, we must develop smart policies that leverage immigration as a positive catalyst for economic growth rather than a threat, while letting law enforcement continue their hard work of focusing on keeping communities safe.
+In a changing economy and a changing world, we must develop smart policies that leverage immigration as a positive catalyst for economic growth rather than a threat, while letting law enforcement continue focusing on keeping communities safe.